flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 #### Windows Support

-To enable windows support you will need to add the following to your cloudwatch config.json and restart
+To enable windows support you will need to add the following to your cloudwatch config.json and restart cloudwatch agent
 ```json
 	"metrics": {
 		"append_dimensions": {